zenatron/website/src/content/blog/week-2-prep.md

 ---
 ### Topic: The Data Mining Pipeline (also called Data Science Pipeline, Data Mining Process, etc.)

-Using provided resources and/or those you find on your own, discuss:

 1. What is data mining?
 What are some examples of how data mining can be used?
 	1. [Data mining](https://en.wikipedia.org/wiki/Data_mining) is the process of analyzing large datasets in order to find trends and relationships within data that may not be immediately apparent.
 For example, a retailer may analyze consumer purchase history to help recommend certain products or predict bestselling items.
 Another example may be a bank analyzing transaction history to detect fraud.
 2. What are the different steps of the pipeline?
 Briefly discuss each.